SwmansionSheetAdapter

 Android back button

-This adapter registers a hardware-back handler automatically (via the internal useBackHandler): pressing Android back dismisses the top, fully-open sheet — the same contract the other adapters honor.
+This adapter registers a hardware-back handler automatically (via useBackHandler): pressing Android back dismisses the top, fully-open sheet — the same contract the other adapters honor.
 You don't need to wire anything up yourself.

 When to Use